 The Report From our Trip :: April 4, 2015

 This trip has been in the making since 2012.
 That’s when a group of people that I sorta knew (in an interwebs type of way) had been training for, and completed their Rim to Rim to Rim (“RRR”).
 I was following along and getting stoked by their training reports and eventually their trip reports.
 I didn’t know this was even a thing; so I started running with the idea that someday, in the not-so-far-off future, I was going to do this.
-Before 2012, I did NOT run.
+Before 2010, I did not run at all.
 I’d rather do just about anything else (though I did backpack regularly).
-In the years following that RRR I’d run a lot and learned a lot about myself.
+By 2012 I was doing some obstacle race and such.
+In the years following my friends’ RRR, I started running consistently and learned a lot about myself.
 I ran with some of those same guys in fact; I’m happy to call them friends now.
 In December 2014 I got an email from Art that basically said “hey we’re running another RRR in spring, get in shape if you want to go”.
 No way I was missing the chance to do this with these guys.
 It was an easy call… all of my experiences as a runner were about to come full circle.